krabhishek/opusgenie-di/README.md

 ## License

-MIT License - see LICENSE file for details.
+Apache License 2.0 - see LICENSE file for details.

 ## Support

-For issues and questions, please visit our [GitHub repository](https://github.com/your-org/opusgenie-di).
+For issues and questions, please visit our [GitHub repository](https://github.com/krabhishek/opusgenie-di).